Themezly/Documentation/pages/theme-settings/page-templates-options.md

 </a>
 </div>

-__Search__ sub tab contains options that will let you control your layout and feel of your search template and it will let you adjust folowing options;
+__Search__ sub tab contains options that will help you control your layout and feel of your search template and it will help you adjust folowing options;